lposani/decodanda/README.md

 Decodanda is designed to expose a user-friendly and flexible interface for population activity decoding, avoiding the most common pitfalls by a series of built-in best practices:

-- The decoded classes are automatically balanced by resampling
+- The individual contributions of correlated or unbalanced experimental variables are isolated by cross-variable class balancing ([notebook](https://github.com/lposani/decodanda/blob/master/notebooks/disentangling_confounds.ipynb))
 - Cross-validation is automatically implemented using a default or specified trial structure
+- All analyses come with a built-in null model to test the significance of the data performance ([notebook](https://github.com/lposani/decodanda/blob/master/notebooks/single_var_decoding.ipynb))
 - Multi-sessions pooling to create pseudo-populations is supported out of the box ([notebook](https://github.com/lposani/decodanda/blob/master/notebooks/pseudopopulation_decoding.ipynb))
-- All analyses come with a built-in null model to test the significance of the data performance ([notebook](https://github.com/lposani/decodanda/blob/master/notebooks/single_var_decoding.ipynb))
-- Correlated variables are balanced to isolate individual variables and avoid confounds ([notebook](https://github.com/lposani/decodanda/blob/master/notebooks/disentangling_confounds.ipynb))

 In addition, Decodanda exposes a series of functions to compute the Cross-Condition Generalization Performance (_CCGP_, Bernardi et al. 2020)